 Sombra Warm Therapy Pain Relieving Gel is a pain relieving gel that I use both personally and professionally in my massage therapy practice.
 It works better than other over the counter heating creams, providing therapeutic warmth without burning heat.
 Applying Sombra to the muscles on the outside of the hip down the outside of the thigh and knee can help reduce pain and tightness caused by the TFL muscle and IT band.
 I recommend Sombra for chronic pain and injuries over a week old.
 If you have recently pulled or have sudden onset pain in the TFL / IT band area, I recommend Biofreeze below.

 Cold Therapy Gel For Tensor Fascia Latae and Iliotibial Band Injury and Pain

 Biofreeze Pain Relieving Gel is an excellent pain relieving gel and I recommend it for those who have sudden onset muscle pain or recent injuries.
-It is better than warm therapy gels and creams for recent injury muscle pain as it cools the area much like ice and does not promote swelling.
+It is better to use than warm therapy gels and creams for muscle pain caused by inflammation as it cools the area much like ice.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
 If your pain is from a recently strained TFL muscle or IT Band I would recommend Biofreeze.
-This is excellent to use on recently sprained and strained TFL muscles and IT bands.

 Tensor Fasciae Latae Brace and Support